asmaliaks/parser/Readme.md

 ## How to run

-1.create mysql container using following command
+1.build docker container using following command

->```sudo docker run --name parser-mysql -p 3306:3306 -e MYSQL_ROOT_PASSWORD=db_pass -d mysql:5.7.26```

- where `db_pass` is your database password and `parser-mysql` is the container's name both can be random
+> ```sudo docker build -t parser .```

- 2.Once the container has been created database needs to be created
+ 2.Once the container has been created it needs to be started
- - enter into container

-> `docker exec -it parser-mysql /bin/bash`

-> `mysql -u root -pdb_pass`

- - where `db_pass` is the database's password

- > `create schema parser;`

- > `exit;`

- where `parser` is the database

- 3.Then IP address of `parser-mysql` must be found
- > `docker inspect parser-mysql`

- There will be `IPAddress` parameter in the input

- Copy the IP address and paste it into file located `grails-app/conf/application.yml` as parameter of `environments.development.dataSource.url`

- it should look like this `jdbc:mysql://your_IP_address/parser`

- where `your_IP_addres` is the IP address and `parser` is a name of the database

- 4.Then go to the project's root folder
- > `cd /some/folder/parser

- - then build image with application using following command
- > `sudo docker build -t parser .` (don't miss the dot)

- - and wait until execution goes through all steps and last string be displayed

- >   ```Successfully tagged parser:latest```

- 5.If everything is successful let's run the container where application works in
- > `sudo docker run -p 80:8080 parser`
+> `sudo docker run -p 80:8080 -p 3306:3306 -ti parser`

+If following string is seen that means the application is running:
+> `Grails application running at http://localhost:8080 in environment: development`

  #HOW TO WORK WITH